Day 1: Reykjavík

 Greenland’s capital bridges old and new.
 The old harbour region of town includes many buildings dating from the Danish colonial days.
 The modern downtown core includes shopping, cafes and restaurants, and public institutions with a European flair.

 The west Greenland coastline is a rich mixture of fishing communities, many islands and complex coastal waterways.
 The waters are relatively warm here, due to the West Greenland Current and the sub-Arctic location—making for more lush vegetation.
-We will be making an expedition stop here to explore the landscape of wild Greenland.
+We will take our zodiacs out to explore the landscape and glaciers of wild Greenland.

 Day 12: Kangerlussuaq